Maintenance tips for keeping your Predator pool table felt clean and ensuring it provides the optimal surface for play:

 - A dedicated felt brush (usually made of horse hair or nylon) can be used to brush out chalk residue that has set in the cloth.
 Using a light force, brush in a straight direction towards one of the pockets to avoid build-up in the felt.
 Brushing in one direction puts the least amount of stress on the cloth.
 We recommend brushing at least once a week or after 10 hours of play.

 - Don’t keep drinks or food near the cloth.

-- If possible, use a felt cover when the table isn’t in use to prevent other material like dust, dirt, and pet hair from accumulating on the surface.
-This also protects the cloth from ultra violet rays and moisture.
+- If possible, use a felt cover when the table isn’t in use to prevent other materials like dust, dirt, and pet hair from accumulating on the surface.
+This also protects the cloth from ultraviolet rays and moisture.

-- Use a low suction vacuum with the upholstery attachment to keep it a gentle suction to avoid any damage and stretching of the felt.
+- Use a low suction vacuum with the upholstery attachment to keep it a gentle suction to avoid any damage and stretching of the pool table cloth.

 - Pool table brushes are not recommended